kozko2001/digital-garden/docs/Linux/Gaming.md

-# Gamin in Linux using Lutris
+# Gaming in Linux using Lutris

 Gaming in Linux is way better than was before, I would say is easier to be a gamer in a linux machine than in desktop right now.